 Bohler N690, the equivalent of 440F, which is 440C with a bit of Cobalt.
+Some compare it in performance to VG-10.
 It is imported from Austria.

 A groove cut or pressed into the back of the blade for the thumb nail to easily open the knife.